mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_collection_create_index_with_opts.rst

 .. warning::
    .. deprecated:: 1.8.0

       This function is deprecated and should not be used in new code.
-See :doc:`manage-collection-indexes`.
+See `Manage Collection Indexes <manage-collection-indexes_>`_.

 Synopsis
 --------